Running Your Business

 What is a Health Coach?

-A health coach is a motivating personal health champion who guides clients to adopt lifestyle changes that improve health and overall well-being.
+A health coach is a motivating personal health champion who guides clients to adopt lifestyle changes that support health and overall well-being.
 Health coaches are adept at presenting proposed lifestyle changes in a respectful, non-judgmental manner that aligns with their client's values.

 Health coaches are trained to promote optimal health through motivational strategies, behavior change theories, and education.